About Ekhyddan – Nybro

 Greater amounts of electricity are transmitted through southeastern Sweden.
 This is partly because of the new connection NordBalt we are building between Nybro in Sweden and Klaipeda in Lithuania.

 The grid needs to be reinforced to reduce the risk of power outages

 To cope with the increased load from the new connection means the grid around Nybro needs to be strengthened with a new line.
 The line will ensure that electricity can take other routes if there is an error somewhere in the grid.
 In this way we reduce the risk that errors in the grid leads to large power outage in the area.

 We are planning a new overhead line between Ekhyddan and Nybro

 In order to strengthen the national grid Svenska kraftnät is planning to build an overhead line in southeastern Sweden.
-The overhead line will go from Ekhyddan in the municipality of Oskarshamn to Nybro in Nybro municipality - a distance of about 90 kilometers.
-At present, we plan to take the new line into operation in 2023.
+The overhead line will go from Ekhyddan in the municipality of Oskarshamn to Nybro in Nybro municipality - a distance of about 98 kilometers.

 Project of Common Interest (PCI)

 The project has been classified by EU as a Projects of Common

 Interest (PCI).
 That means the project is of special importance for the European internal energy market and for reaching the EU's energy policy objectives of affordable, secure and sustainable energy.

 |Consultation on development proposals||2015|